-Cholesterol is a waxy substance that's found in the fats (lipids) in your blood.
-While your body needs cholesterol to continue building healthy cells, having high cholesterol can increase your risk of heart disease.
+Cholesterol is a waxy substance found in your blood.
+Your body needs cholesterol to build healthy cells, but high levels of cholesterol can increase your risk of heart disease.

-When you have high cholesterol, you may develop fatty deposits in your blood vessels.
-Eventually, these deposits make it difficult for enough blood to flow through your arteries.
-Your heart may not get as much oxygen-rich blood as it needs, which increases the risk of a heart attack.
-Decreased blood flow to your brain can cause a stroke.
+With high cholesterol, you can develop fatty deposits in your blood vessels.
+Eventually, these deposits grow, making it difficult for enough blood to flow through your arteries.
+Sometimes, those deposits can break suddenly and form a clot that causes a heart attack or stroke.

 High cholesterol has no symptoms.
-A blood test is the only way to detect high cholesterol.
+A blood test is the only way to detect if you have it.

 When to see a doctor

-If your test results aren't within desirable ranges, your doctor may recommend more frequent measurements.
-Your doctor may also suggest you have more frequent tests if you have a family history of high cholesterol, heart disease or other risk factors, such as smoking, diabetes or high blood pressure.
+If your test results aren't within desirable ranges, your doctor might recommend more-frequent measurements.
+Your doctor might also suggest more-frequent tests if you have a family history of high cholesterol, heart disease or other risk factors, such as smoking, diabetes or high blood pressure.

 Cholesterol is carried through your blood, attached to proteins.
 This combination of proteins and cholesterol is called a lipoprotein.
-You may have heard of different types of cholesterol, based on what type of cholesterol the lipoprotein carries.
+There are different types of cholesterol, based on what the lipoprotein carries.
 They are:

-Factors within your control — such as inactivity, obesity and an unhealthy diet — contribute to high LDL cholesterol and low HDL cholesterol.
-Factors beyond your control may play a role, too.
-For example, your genetic makeup may keep cells from removing LDL cholesterol from your blood efficiently or cause your liver to produce too much cholesterol.
+Factors you can control — such as inactivity, obesity and an unhealthy diet — contribute to high cholesterol and low HDL cholesterol.
+Factors beyond your control might play a role, too.
+For example, your genetic makeup might keep cells from removing LDL cholesterol from your blood efficiently or cause your liver to produce too much cholesterol.

 - Poor diet.
-Eating saturated fat, found in animal products, and trans fats, found in some commercially baked cookies and crackers, can raise your cholesterol level.
-Foods that are high in cholesterol, such as red meat and full-fat dairy products, will also increase your total cholesterol.
+Eating saturated fat, found in animal products, and trans fats, found in some commercially baked cookies and crackers and microwave popcorn, can raise your cholesterol level.
+Foods that are high in cholesterol, such as red meat and full-fat dairy products, will also increase your cholesterol.

 - Obesity.
 Having a body mass index (BMI) of 30 or greater puts you at risk of high cholesterol.